lightningnetwork/lnd/docs/rest/keysend.md

 # Sending a Keysend Payment in Python with `lnd`'s REST API endpoint

-This document is born out of some personal frustration: I found it particularlly hard to find working examples of using the LND Rest API (specifically on an Umbrel) from Python.
+This document is born out of some personal frustration: I found it particularly hard to find working examples of using the LND Rest API (specifically on an Umbrel) from Python.

 I will present here some working code examples to send a Keysend payment from Python.
 At first you'd think this was trivial considering how easy it is with `lncli`: